Click the character to replay. Press Try drawing to write it yourself.

 N 名词 míngcí

 心 xīn (heart) + 情 qíng (emotion; situation).
 The weather of the inner world.
-Where 情 alone is broad — covering emotion, circumstance, romantic feeling — 心情 focuses it: the specific emotional atmosphere a person inhabits right now.
+Where 情 alone is broad, covering emotion, circumstance, and romantic feeling, 心情 focuses it: the specific emotional atmosphere a person inhabits right now.
 It fluctuates by the hour.
 The most natural, most colloquial word for "mood" in everyday Mandarin.

 Xīnqíng bù hǎo de shíhòu, tīng yīnyuè yǒu bāngzhù.